lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * All-1.
 The SCHC fragment format for the last frame of the packet.

 * All-0 empty.
 An All-0 SCHC fragment without a payload.
-It is used to request the ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.
+It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.

 * All-1 empty.
 An All-1 SCHC fragment without a payload.
-It is used to request the ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.
+It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires in the last window of a packet.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.